fanfarian/qu-int-Theme-Functionality/README.txt

 1. No screenshots available

 == Changelog ==

+= 2.8.6 =
+Add prefix 'page-slug-' to page slug for body class (added in 2.6.0) Added a plugin icon

 = 2.8.5 =
 Use correct github url (Do not just copy-paste without thinking)